pagination-problem/pagination/README.md

-This repository contains all the supplementary material accompanying the paper [_Algorithms for the Pagination Problem, a Bin Packing with Overlapping Items_](http://arxiv.org/abs/1605.00558) (A. Grange, I. Kacem and S. Martin, 2016).
+This repository contains all the supplementary material accompanying the paper [_Algorithms for the Bin Packing Problem with Overlapping Items_](http://arxiv.org/abs/1605.00558) (A. Grange, I. Kacem and S. Martin, 2016, submitted to [IJOC](http://pubsonline.informs.org)).
 It comprises:

 - This document (`README.md`).
 - The MIT License (`LICENSE`).